From curious to confident: Your 10 week journey into silversmithing

 What's your refund policy?
 If you need to cancel more than four weeks before the course starts, you'll receive a full refund or the option to transfer to a future course.
 Between two and four weeks before the start date, you can transfer to a future course or receive a 50% refund.
 Within two weeks of the start date, we're unable to offer a refund, but we'll always try to transfer your place where possible.
 If something serious and unexpected happens, get in touch - Wendy considers genuine exceptional circumstances on a case by case basis.

 What if I'm not sure the course is right for me?
-Wendy loves a good conversation.
-Drop her a message at hello@cleo-jewellery.co.uk and/or arrange a quick call and she'll answer every question you have, no pressure, no hard sell.
-If it's not the right fit, she'll tell you honestly.
+I love a good chinwag.
+Drop me a message at hello@cleo-jewellery.co.uk and/or arrange a quick call and I’ll answer every question you have, no pressure, no hard sell.
+If it's not the right fit, I'll tell you honestly.

 What does it cost?